shsingh/oi.shain.io/content/posts/thoughts_on_zoom.md

 #### Compliance

 Without going into details around each of the security and privacy certifications, most organisations look for at least SOC2 and FedRAMP from their cloud service providers (various aaS offerings).
-Some organisations will not only choose these certifications purely as a baseline upon which to build their own GRC (governance, risk and compliance), but may use them as the ONLY checks they do.
+Some organisations will not only choose these certifications as a baseline upon which to build their own GRC (governance, risk and compliance) checks, but may end up using them as the _only_ validation they do.

 * Do organisations place too much emphasis on compliance to standards without doing their own set of checks?

 #### Data Sovereignty

+The transfer and storage of data is certainly a key design component when looking into cloud-based services - yet there are also numerous concerns around the supply chain that need investigation (when considering both the physical and virtual locations of endpoints).

-* Do we need the same level of transparency and data routing that Zoom is now providing out of all our cloud-based providers?
+* Do we need the same level of transparency and data routing that Zoom is now providing from all our cloud-based providers?
 * What levels of checks are typically done for supply chains when analysing data transfer and storage? (to belabour the point, Zoom's data was routed through China, [deployed on infrastructure provided by an American-owned public cloud provider, located in a data centre owner by an Australian communication service provider](https://blog.zoom.us/wordpress/2020/04/03/response-to-research-from-university-of-torontos-citizen-lab/))

 #### Encryption